 Notes payable of consolidated entities are valued using independent pricing services.
 The Company measures the financial liabilities of its consolidated entity based on the fair value of the financial assets of the consolidated entity, as the Company believes the fair value of the financial assets is more observable.
-Refer to Note 2 for additional valuation considerations of the notes payable of consolidated entities.
+Refer to Note 2 in the Company's Annual Report for additional valuation considerations of the notes payable of consolidated entities.